 To the west is Olhão, a 17th century town built in the Moorish style

 port.
 Naturally, it has some of the best seafood restaurants in the region,

 but it is mostly famous for its cube-like fishermen's houses and busy

 colorful market, where vendors try to get everyone to confirm the fish's

 freshness.
 In the pedestrianised center is the imposing parish

 church, whose tower provides bird's-eye views.

-Offshore are numerous sandy islands such as Ilha da Culatra and Ilha da Armona, easily reached by ferries that run every hour.
+Offshore are numerous sandy islands such as Ilha da Culatra and Ilha da Armona, easily reached by frequent ferries.

 Book your room for free (no booking fees) and pay later at the hotel:HOTELS SEARCH